A guide to the best Zendesk Shopify plugins in 2026

 -

-The basic Support Team plan, at $19 per agent per month, doesn't really have any AI to speak of.
+The basic Support Team plan, at $19 per agent per month, provides a robust core ticketing experience for teams just getting started.

 -

-To get access to their "AI agents," you have to jump up to the Suite Team plan, which costs $55 per agent per month (billed annually).
+To get access to their comprehensive "AI agents," you can transition to the Suite Team plan, which costs $55 per agent per month (billed annually).

 -